wallarm/product-documentation/docs/latest/admin-en/installation-gcp-en.md

     ```bash
     gcloud compute images list --project wallarm-node-195710 --filter="name~'wallarm-node-3-0-*'" --no-standard-images
     ```
 3. Copy the version value from the name of the latest available image and paste the copied value into the provided image name format.
-For example, the WAF node version 3.0 image will have the following name:
+For example, the filtering node version 3.0 image will have the following name:

     ```bash
     wallarm-node-195710/wallarm-node-3-0-20210628-090819